Steve Israel: Health care

 Israel voted for the 2010 Affordable Care Act and against several bills repealing it.

 LGBT rights

 Israel supports same-sex marriage.
 In a June 2009 press release he stated, "I'm proud of what Iowa, Maine, Massachusetts, New Hampshire, Connecticut, and Vermont have done for marriage equality.
 I hope that my home state of New York will soon follow."
 New York legalized same-sex marriage in 2011.

 He voted for the repeal of Don't ask, don't tell and for the Employment Non-Discrimination Act.

 He has a 100% rating from the pro-LGBTQ rights Human Rights Campaign and a 0% rating from the Family Research Council.

 Social media

-In October 2022, Israel joined the Council for Responsible Social Media project launched by Issue One to address the negative mental, civic, and public health impacts of social media in the United States co-chaired by former House Democratic Caucus Leader Dick Gephardt and former Massachusetts Lieutenant Governor Kerry Healey.
+In October 2022, Israel joined the Council for Responsible Social Media project launched by Issue One to address the negative mental, civic, and public health impacts of social media in the United States co-chaired by former House Democratic Caucus leader Dick Gephardt and former Massachusetts lieutenant governor Kerry Healey.

+Canada

+In February 2025, Israel advocated for Donald Trump's efforts to coerce Canada into being the 51st state, believing that it would help the Democratic Party gain more voters.